-#4 Even from 20 feet away is a #4. items needing restoration are evident.
-It usually is a “driver” that someone really enjoys.
-It may have minor visible body rust, rot or paint issues.
+#4 Even without close inspection, items needing restoration are evident.
+These cars are often a “driver” that someone really enjoys.
+It may have minor visible body rust, paint issues, or questionable mechanics.

-#5 car may or may not run, needs a total restoration and all the parts are there.
-This cr may or may not be financially viable for restoration.
+#5 Car may or may not run, needs a total restoration but all the parts are there.
+This car may or may not be financially viable for restoration.

 To see a sample list of ratings, go to

-On a Certified Vehicle Appraisal, we have further defined the condition ratings to include a + or – rating (I.E. 2-) to expand the condition codes even further.
+On a Certified Vehicle Appraisal, we have further expanded the condition ratings to include a plus or minus rating (I.E. 2-) to provide you the most accurate value for your car.